 - Dining area

 - Free WiFi

 The thing I loved most about the apartment was how warm and cosy it was.
 It is so beautiful and well furnished with bright yellow throw pillows on the sofa-bed.
 The huge high windows overlooked the picturesque village down on the one side.
 The backdrop of the distant mountains covered in snow with hints of green sticking out on the balcony side.
 We visited just after Christmas time, so there was still the Christmas tree (plastic one) with lights, which made the experience even more special at night time.

-We were able to cook our own dinner and breakfast.
-For dinner, we actually prepared a traditional Polish pasta recipe of spinach and shrimps in white wine sauce.
-All we had to do was to heat it up though.
-The downside was we forgot to take some alcohol with us, like a bottle of wine as we later found out driving through the village that there were no shops opened after 8 pm and even if they were, they did not have any alcohol!
+We were able to cook our own meals at the apartment.
+For dinner, we actually prepared a traditional Polish pasta recipe of spinach and shrimps in white wine sauce and took it with us, as we did not know what to expect.
+All we had to do was to heat it up in the evening for dinner.
+The only downside about this trip was that we forgot to take some alcohol with us, like a bottle of wine or something, as we later found out driving through the village that there were no shops open after 8 pm and even if they were, they did not sell any alcohol!
 The next morning we made a nice English breakfast for two, as we came well prepared with all the ingredients.
-Unfortunately, we could not enjoy our meals on the balcony outside as it was so very cold.
+Unfortunately, we could not enjoy our meals on the balcony outside as it was freezing.

 The toilette had toiletries and a hairdryer with extra towels which were laid on the bed for some reason and I did not see them there and was the first to go shower.
 Lucky as we had planned a visit to a nearby Termy, I had my own towel.
 There was also a mini heater next to the toilet where you sat to do your business which made it even comfortable after a nice shower.
 We did not use the washing machine as we were there just for one night, but it seems this place would be great for a long-term stay and especially for a group of friends or family.